 Starting with a mini course is a wonderful marketing option for those who are busy with their side hustles and don't have time to devote endless hours to building online courses.

-What is more, starting up with a mini course allows you to test waters and validate the online course ideas with your audience.
-Compared to the full-length course it takes the pressure off investing lots of much time in something that you are not certain about.
+What is more, starting up with a mini course allows you to test the waters and validate the online course ideas with your audience.
+Compared to the full-length course, it takes the pressure off investing lots of time in something that you are not certain about.

 A mini course is a short online course and there are a number of benefits for creating one.